Royal Brunei Police Force

 The Royal Brunei Police Force, RBPF (Polis Diraja Brunei (PDB) is in charge of keeping law and order in Brunei.
 The RBPF has been one of the 190 members of INTERPOL, an intergovernmental organisation worldwide since 1984.

 With a force of more than 4,400 officers, the RBPF is responsible for keeping law and order and providing law enforcement services.
 The mandate for the RBPF in keeping the law in the Sultanate of Brunei Darussalam includes the prevention, detection and investigation of crime, collection of criminal intelligence, traffic control, escort duties (VIPs, cash, prisoners), sea and border patrol, public order, riot as well as public event control.

 History

+Early history

+Before the British Residency introduced a formal policing system in 1906, Brunei's national security and communal peace were managed by thirteen government officers, most notably the Pengiran Temenggong.
+This official not only ensured land and marine security but also served as the sultan's escort on his journeys, leading the royal entourage with a symbolic token, followed by Sakai attendants.
+Beyond his role as protector, the Pengiran Temenggong held judicial authority, commanded Brunei's armed forces during wartime, and was empowered by the Brunei Code of Law to impose severe penalties, including the death penalty, without requiring prior approval from the sultan.

+As both chief judge and chief enforcer, the Pengiran Temenggong handled an extensive array of responsibilities that encompassed judicial, administrative, and security affairs.
+His duties spanned law enforcement, naval command, governance of newly acquired territories, and overseeing public order, including the maintenance of roads, buildings, and other municipal structures.
+During royal processions, he symbolically led the entourage, often riding on the head of an elephant in front of the sultan.
+By upholding law and order and suppressing potential revolts, he effectively functioned as Brunei's chief of police before the formal establishment of a police force.
+This role mirrored the Temenggong's position in other Malay states, where he wielded broad authority in state administration, contributing significantly to governance and stability.